“Finishing off this reflection I feel empowered, energized, and dare I say just a little bit excited for what comes next.”

 “This brings me to reflect on my previous formal studies.
 ‘Rote learning’ – do I do this without even thinking?
 In my most recent unit I memorised a large quantity of information for the exam.
 When sitting in [the] exam I smiled as I could see that multiple questions required me to write down information I had stored away in that trusty brain of mine.
 It all came tumbling out word for word from the short answers I had memorised.
 Now that Martin has questioned my definition and process of learning I am attempting to recall that information I so easily called upon only a few short weeks ago, but apart from some key words I come up blank.
 So what does that mean?
 Did I not learn sufficiently?
 Did I [have] a ‘deep’ learning experience?
 No I didn’t; and this I find concerning as what is the point on my embarking on a journey to gain a greater appreciation and understanding if I am only [experiencing] such a basic form of learning?”

 And so some people are assessing, and changing, their definitions of what they think learning is.
-This does not necessarily mean you will always learn in a different way; but it does mean you can conceive, or think about, learning in a number of different ways.
+This does not necessarily mean we will always learn in a different way; but it does mean we can conceive, or think about, learning in a number of different ways.
 Which is definitely a start, and can help open up new, exciting possibilities of real learning while at uni.

 Not doing a summary – while also communicating my current understanding of key concepts